chef/automate/components/automate-chef-io/content/docs/datafeed.md

     [log]
     log_format = "text"
-    log_level = "debug"
+    log_level = "info"

 ## Data Feed Output Syntax and Details

-The import consists of line separated JSON strings.
+The exported data consists of line separated JSON strings.
 Each line represents the data for one node.
 Each line is of the format:

     {
     "attributes": {